sempernow/refpages/REFs/Kubernetes.CKAD.md

 Kubernetes offers Pod Volumes ([Volume](https://kubernetes.io/docs/concepts/storage/volumes/) object) as persistent storage accessible to any container in the Pod; survives container, but not the Pod; [many types](https://kubernetes.io/docs/concepts/storage/volumes/#volume-types), Persistent or Ephemeral.

-- [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) is an API Resource; declared in Pod manifest (`kubeconfig`) using [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/); PV defines access to storage that is external to cluster, yet available in a specific cluster.
+- [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) is an API Resource; declared in Pod manifest (YAML) using [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/); PV defines access to storage that is external to cluster, yet available in a specific cluster.
 PVC is used to connect to PV.
 PVs survive beyond Pod lifecycle.
 - Persistent Volume Claim (PVC) is a request for storage; declared in a Pod manifest; used to connect to PV; searches for available PV matching storage request.
 If perfect match not exist, then [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/)  can automatically allocate it.
     - PVC decouples Pod from site-specific PV, declaring only storage size and [access modes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) (ReadWriteOnce, ReadOnlyMany, ReadWriteMany).
 - [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) is site-specific storage; creates PV on demand, per PVC; a Volume plugin that creates a PV having a lifecycle independent of the Pod.
 Finding a storage provisioner (for this) remains "challenging".